 Applicants must have a minimum of a baccalaureate degree.
-The discipline in which the applicant received his or her degree is not necessarily a decisive factor in admissions.
+Evaluation is an interdisciplinary field, so the discipline in which the applicant received his or her degree is not necessarily a decisive factor in admissions.

 C. Application Deadlines

 Students may apply at any time; applications will be reviewed on a rolling basis.